rehazler/DiceRoller/README.md

  Added URL customization:

---  scale - integer - scales the size of the dice
+--  scale - number (including decimals) - scales the size of the dice
+--- in use: scale=2 doubles the size of the dice, scale=0.5 halves the size of the dice

  example link: http://URL/?dicehex=4E1E78&labelchex=CC9EEC&chromahex=FBFF00&d=2d20&roll